clue/reactphp-buzz/README.md

 By default, this library follows any redirects and obeys `3xx` (Redirection) status codes using the `Location` response header from the remote server.
-The promise will be resolved with the last response from the chain of redirects.
+The promise will be fulfilled with the last response from the chain of redirects.
-Except for a few specific request headers listed below, the redirected requests will include the exact same request headers as the original request.

 ```php
 $browser->get($url, $headers)->then(function (Psr\Http\Message\ResponseInterface $response) {